magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/YcbcrRenderer/NativeBindings/UnityEngine.XR.MagicLeap.YcbcrRenderer.NativeBindings.CreateInfo.md

 ###  CreateInfo {#functions-createinfo}

-Construct the info for the native plugin instance.
+Construct the info for the native plugin instance

 ```csharp
 public CreateInfo(